embrace-io/embrace-docs/docs/android/features/configuration-file.md

 #### capture_enabled *bool*

-Enables background activity capture.
+This is a failsafe.
+If the remote config is not set, this value will be used.
+Enable and Disable background activity capture.
 Defaults to `false`.

 #### base_urls - config *string*